On this page

 commercial and contracted services.

-The site is free to
+The site was free to

 operators and to the public.

-The site promotes
+The site promoted

 A positive but

-realistic style of language is used.
+realistic style of language was used.

-common knowledge in the public domain (e.g. the main town fares).
+was common knowledge in the public domain (e.g. the main town fares).

 respected and only information supplied to us, or that which is in the